 Does the role carry specific responsibilities and accountabilities which make it more challenging than other posts of a similar grade within the leadership group?
-Are they very different from other leadership posts?
+Is the role very different from other leadership posts?

 Stage 2 - Setting the indicative pay range